Australia in 2025: What Changed?

 Demographics

-Australia's shifting demographics are at the heart of the big issues we're grappling with as a society and responding to with policies.
-Here are some of the things that we learned about Australia in 2025, and how you can apply them for a successful 2026.
+Australia's shifting demographics are at the heart of the big issues we're grappling with as a society.
+Here are the most important lessons we took from 2025 - along with practical ways you can apply them for a successful 2026.

 1. Local and national stories don't always match.

 Just because something’s trending nationally, doesn’t mean it will play out for your community or business.
-Many of our breaking stories this year were hyper-local.
+Many of our breaking stories last year were hyper-local, and that's likely to continue.

-• This year we took a deep dive into the state of the education sector (featured in our detailed report here and by The Age here).
-What we found was stark differences between suburbs going through ‘baby booms’ and those that are aging.
-Where are you in the suburb life cycle?
-Will your area need more or fewer schools?
-And then, is there room for those schools and teachers to fill them?
+• When we took a deep dive into the state of the education sector (featured in our detailed report here and by The Age here), we found stark differences between suburbs going through ‘baby booms’ and those that are aging.
+It's critical to know where you are you in the suburb life cycle, because that will affect demand - and not just for education services.

 • When we mapped the local impacts of AI, net zero targets, and tourism industry dependence, the results varied hugely.
 The change to come is completely different, depending on where you are and can vary widely even between neighbouring areas.
 Before you make any big calls for 2026, check your location on these three free risk maps.

 • Different communities care about different things, and that changes how they view the choices of community and business leaders.
 Check out Dan Evans’ big take on the popular ‘Most Liveable Cities’ trend.
-What data on place will actually help you make the right calls next year?
+And then, consider - what data on place will actually help you make the right calls next year?

-The takeaway: run a quick health check with these reports and tools as you wind down for the year.
+The takeaway: run a quick health check with these reports and tools.
 Consider whether your needs match the national 'big story'.

 2. Success Depends on Safety.